 While standing do some simple stretch exercises to stimulate your blood flow.
-Start with doing some leg swings, cat cow stretches and heel toe walks.
+Start with doing some leg swings, cat-cow stretches, and heel toe walks.
 These exercises will not only prepare the body for cycling but also improve blood and oxygen flow to the brain; something very essential for meditation.
-Then just before heading out, visualize a safe and an enjoyable ride while taking several deep breaths.
+Then just before heading out, visualize a safe and enjoyable ride while taking several deep breaths.

 Prepare your Bike

 When riding your bike you have to image it is an extension of your body.
 It is therefore essential that you prepare it in a similar way you prepare your body and mind.
 Start by checking your bike to make sure it is in good shape.
 Before jumping onto it, examine the breaks to see if they are working properly.
 Ensure the tires have the right pressure and they do not have any wear that can affect your safety.
 If you are using a bike with a motor, like the Gtech eBike, slide your hands over the bike’s battery and imagine you feel the power it has to carry you when you choose not to cycle.